dimitriosdelegkos/Data-Engineering-Assessment/README.md

 ### Prerequisite steps

-- Create 3 tables in PostgreSQL, using this code:
+Once the pipeline is accessible from the http://localhost:8080, create 3 tables in PostgreSQL, using this code:
 ```
 create table nusers (userid Varchar(20) Primary key);